3 best walking pads 2025: The best under-desk treadmills, tested and rated

 Reasons to avoid

-The Bluefin Fitness Task 2.0 under-desk treadmill is my top pick for several reasons.
-It's affordable, it's easy to install ( you just need to open the box and plug it in), and I appreciated the fact it has a small handlebar which is handy if you're using the treadmill without a standing desk.
+The Bluefin Fitness Task 2.0 under-desk treadmill is one of my top picks for several reasons.
+It's affordable, it's easy to install ( you just need to open the box and plug it in), and I appreciated the fact that it has a small handlebar, which is handy if you're using the treadmill without a standing desk.
 It has a top speed of 5mph, making it one of the fastest walking pads I tested, so it's a good pick if you're looking to pick up the pace on your walks indoors.

 Because the treadmill has a Bluetooth connection, you can stream music from your phone to the treadmill's built-in speakers, so you can listen to music, podcasts, or meetings as you take an indoor stroll.